s7m0n/fritzbox-munin/README.md

 ## fritzbox\_ahapowertemp

+ADDED
 fritzbox\_ahapowertemp shows you the power consumption from home automation devices and ambient temperature reading

+## fritzbox\fritzbox_traffic_acc
+ADDED NEW
+fritzbox\fritzbox_traffic_acc shows accumulated traffic of the day to give an overview of daily consumption

 ## Installation & Configuration